LittleGreenViper/SwiftBMLSDK/Sources/SwiftBMLSDK/SwiftBMLSDK.docc/SwiftBMLSDK.md

 The response to the query will be an instance of ``SwiftBMLSDK_Parser``, which can then be used to access, filter and sort the meetings, contained, therein.

+That's just about the only thing that you need to do, as a user of the SDK.
+It uses completion procs for most of its responses.

 ## Topics

 ### Making a Query to the Server

 This is the struct that you need to instantiate, in order to execute queries to [the meeting server](https://github.com/LittleGreenViper/LGV_MeetingServer).
+Everything else comes from that instance.

 - ``SwiftBMLSDK_Query``

 ### Meeting Server Information Queries

+This is a query that fetches basic information from the server.

 - ``SwiftBMLSDK_Query/serverInfo(completion:)``